gbdev/rgbds/README.rst

 1.1 Windows
 ~~~~~~~~~~~

-Windows builds are available in the releases page on GitHub (here)[].
+Windows builds are available in the releases page on GitHub
 `here <https://github.com/rednex/rgbds/releases>`_.

 Copy the ``.exe`` files to ``C:\Windows\`` or similar.